-A Note on our Service Charge
+A Note on Our Service Charge

 We add a 20% service charge to the bill and there is no need or expectation to tip.
 This allows the restaurant to compensate all of its employees more fairly, competitively, and with stability.
-It allows us to pay for 100% of our 8 full time employees’ health and dental insurance as well as matching funds for our company’s 401k program.
+It allows us to pay for 100% of our full time employees’ health and dental insurance as well as matching funds for our company-wide 401k program.

 We believe hospitality is a team sport, and that it takes an entire team to provide you with the experiences you have come to expect from us.